 Arequipa is often referred to as the white city due to the white washed look of its buildings (made from sillar, the Spanish name for the volcanic white rock mined from local quarries).
 The city is located at about 8,300 feet in southern Peru and is surrounded by tall mountains and the prominent volcano, El Misti.
 However, it is only a couple of hours from the ocean by vehicle.

-The weather is normally perfect during the days, not too hot and not too cold.
+The weather is dry, crisp and clear with pleasant days and cool nights most of the year.
+Temperatures are normally quite pleastant during the day not too hot and not too cold.
 This type of weather is very relaxing.
 Arequipa’s weather has been called “eternal spring”.
 The sun shines over 300 days of the year!

 Read on for more information about what there is to do and see in and around Arequipa!

 Well, I will have to add some of these stops to my next getaway to Peru that is for sure!
 I was thinking about going back in 2018 but might bump that trip up to this year sometime… we will see.
 There is so much to do and see I am not sure how I am ever going to decide what to include on my trip.

 My friend recommended I read your post about Arequipa.
 I am planning to visit Peru next year (spring 2018) and am just beginning my research.
 A bit overwhelming, Peru offers so many outdoor options.
 I do like the desert – so Arequipa is pretty high on my list of places in the country to visit.
 Maybe you can suggest some others?
 Thanks! ~ Lana